AESA 2014 (American Educational Studies Association) Critics’ Choice Award

 This book received the 2014 Gerald R. Miller Outstanding Book Award from the Interpersonal Communication Division of the National Communication Association.

-Winner of the Everett Lee Hunt Award 2014
+Everett Lee Hunt Award 2014

 Winner of the Everett Lee Hunt Award 2014 from the Eastern Communication Association.

 2014 Conference on College Composition and Communication Outstanding Book Award – Edited Collection